hlandau/ncdocs/domain-names.md

 Newly Deprecated Item Types
 ---------------------------

-The following item types are deprecated by this document.
+The following item types are deprecated by this document and SHOULD NOT be used.

   - "tls": A previous format for the "tls" item type was proposed which strips out some of the fields incorporated in the TLSA DNS record type.
 Since this precludes